 Toni was also the Master of Ceremonies for a special dinner celebrating the close relationship and history between Australia and Italy.
 The evening was a collaboration between the Australian Embassy and Gambero Rosso. ‘i cugini dell’altro emisfero’ was broadcast on TV on 27 October 2014.

-In 2011 Toni was invited to Australia for the Melbourne Food & Wine Festival where, for 3 weeks, she gave cooking demos (mainly pasta making), various radio interviews and also flew to Sydney to cook on Good Morning Australia!
+In 2011 Toni was invited to Australia for the Melbourne Food & Wine Festival where, for 3 weeks, she gave cooking demos (mainly pasta making), various radio interviews and also flew to Sydney to cook on The TODAY Show!

 In 2012, Toni’s first book, ‘La Torta Perfetta di Toni’ was published by Gribaudo Feltrinelli Publishing.

 Toni moved to Rome in 2013.
 Apart from decorating cakes for special events, Toni spends her time travelling throughout Italy teaching cake decorating, attending trade fairs as a ‘special guest’, and also organising classes in Italy for International cake decorating teachers.